awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 # Getting started in a browser script<a name="getting-started-browser"></a>

-This section walks you through an example that demonstrate how to run version 3 \(V3\) of the SDK for JavaScript in the browser\.
+This section walks you through an example that demonstrates how to run version 3 \(V3\) of the SDK for JavaScript in the browser\.

 **Note**
 Running V3 in the browser is slightly different from version 2 \(V2\)\.
 For more information, see [Using browsers in V3](welcome.md#v3_browsers)\.